JHS-Viking-Robotics/Java-Hello-World/docs/Java-Hello-World-Tutorial/Step-1-Clone-This-Tutorial.md

 # Clone This Tutorial

 The very first step to any programming project is getting version control set up.
-Check out [this guide](//TODO) if you are not familiar with why version control is so important or you do not understand any of the terms.
-In this section, we will clone this tutorial project from GitHub to our local computer, pull any new changes, checkout a new branch to develop on, make our first commit on this new branch, and then push our changes back to GitHub.
+Check out [this guide](//TODO: Add link to Install-Git) if you have not set up git on your computer.
+In this section, we will clone this tutorial project from GitHub to our local computer, pull any new changes, checkout a new branch to develop on, make our first commit on this new branch, and then finally push our changes back to GitHub.

 ## Cloning The Project

 The source code for this guide that you are reading is actually contained in a [GitHub repository](https://github.com/JHS-Viking-Robotics/Java-Hello-World), just like the code we use for the official competition robot.
 When we want to use or edit the code, we first need to ```clone``` the repository to our local machine.
 To do this, we will need to copy down the remote project URL on the main page for our ```GitHub``` repository.

 Go to the [JHS-Viking-Robotics/Java-Hello-World](https://github.com/JHS-Viking-Robotics/Java-Hello-World) project on ```GitHub``` and click the big green ```Code``` button.
-Then, copy the URL that begins with ```https://``` (alternatively, check out SSH access for quicker access in the future).
+Then, copy the URL that begins with ```https://``` (//TODO: Add link to SSH setup with GitHub alternatively, check out SSH access for quicker access in the future).
 The URL should look like this:

 //TODO: Add link for setting up SSH access, as well as a section in Learn-Git.md